jradd/django-newproj-template/readme.md

 ### From Here

-If you've been configuring your SSH Keys, you may need to move back to _/vagrant/_ before continuing.

-    (vm) $ cd /vagrant/

-Additionally, make sure you're working on the _djangoproj_ virtual environment.
-To be doubly sure, run the following virtualenvwrapper command to instantiate it:

-    (vm) $ workon djangoproj

 #### Syndb and migrate, first you'll have to move into _/vagrant/myproject/_.
 Then `collectstatic` for Django Grappelli.

     (vm) $ cd /vagrant/myproject/